Learn how to make your own DIY drop cloth pillow with a stenciled message from my own calligraphy: sunshine & summertime!

 Once the contact paper was cut out, I used transfer tape to get it on the pillow.

 6. Paint over the stencil onto the pillow

 Important Step: I placed plastic bags between the layers once I was ready to paint!

-I used some leftover pink and gold paint to stencil the words on to the pillow.
+I used some leftover pink and gold paint to stencil the words onto the pillow.
 Use a craft foam brush and use up and down strokes all over the stencil.
 The key is to use just a little bit of paint.
-Dab your brush before putting it on the stencil.
-More of like a dry brushing.
+Dab your brush before putting it on the stencil—more like a dry brushing.

 7. Remove the Stencil from the Pillow

 Once dry, I lifted up my stencil and admired my handiwork!

 Isn’t she pretty?
 My new pillow pairs perfectly with my Garden & Lemonade Stand Summer Mantel, don’t you think??